 - Make sure the seat fits tightly in your vehicle.

-- The right car seat is one that is correct for the weight, age and height of your child, fits in your vehicle while in the correct position, and you can install it properly every time.
+- The right car seat is one that is correct for the weight, height, and age of your child, fits in your vehicle while in the correct position, and you can install it properly every time.

 Choosing a used car seat